 Career talk for year 9-12 students (30-45 minutes):

 H. S. Norup has a Master’s degree in Economics and Business Administration and sixteen years’ experience in corporate marketing strategy and communications.
 In 2012 she left this career to pursue her dream of becoming an author.
 In this talk, she will go through key choices in her career, and discuss opportunities, keeping options open and how and when it might be possible to pursue a dream..

-The workshops: Self-editing, Fantastical Creatures and Worst Villains can also be delivered at writing workshops for writers of children’s fiction.
+The workshops: Self-editing, Writing Suspense, Immersive Settings and Fantastical Creatures can be adapted for older students and also used in writing workshops for writers of children’s fiction.